jackyzha0/blog/content/posts/framing/index.md

 https://www.youtube.com/watch?v=ZRZuEGuU_es
 In which Hank talks about the metaphorical ‘frame’, or the context in which people present themselves.
 People choose to present themselves a certain way in front of others and in doing so, leave a lot of what’s actually going on outside the frame.

-Media influencers, <> shape
+Influencers shape what we view as normal through these picturesque and perfect lifestyles they portray.
 In doing so, we think this sculpted normal is how people normally live their lives.
-Not protraying the whole story.
+Not protraying the whole story -- the off-days, hours of work put into making that perfect photo or 15s video possible.

 "I mean of course the central trick of the social internet, is that whenever you make something, you choose what’s inside the frame, but as viewers the rest of us can’t help but believe what’s inside the frame, because it’s literally all we can see"